phetsims/phet-info/checklists/code-review-checklist.md

   with query parameters `stringTest=double` and `stringTest=long`)
 - [ ] If the sim can display negative numbers, does it handle them correctly in RTL languages, meaning that the minus sign is shown on the left side of the number?
 To identify problems, run with query parameter `stringTest=rtl`, and inspect manually.
-To fix problems, see `StringUtils.wrapLTR` and `StringUtils.toFixedLTR`.
+To fix problems, see `StringUtils.toFixedLTR` and `StringUtils.toFixedNumberLTR`.
 - [ ] Does the sim stay on the sim page (doesn't redirect to an external page) when running with the query parameter `stringTest=xss`?
 This test passes if sim does not redirect, OK if sim crashes or fails to fully start.
 Only test on one desktop platform.
 For PhET-iO sims, additionally test `?stringTest=xss` in Studio to make sure i18n strings didn't